kaliiiiiiiiii/LiveDebR/Readme.md

 Usage: debr [OPTIONS] [COMMAND]

 Commands:
   deps         Install dependencies
   config       Initialize build
-  build         Build live debian lb            Drop-in replacement for the lb command clean         Clean all build files except of cache clean-chroot  Only clean chroot help          Print this message or the help of the given subcommand(s)
+  build        Build live debian lb           Drop-in replacement for the lb command clean        Clean all live-build files except of cache, including the config clean-build  Clean all build files except of cache help         Print this message or the help of the given subcommand(s)

 Options:
   -c, --config <CONFIG>    Path to the configuration file [default: config.json]